 Being able to create dimension will help you when you need to start putting objects in perspective, or considering the different planes of the piece that aren’t immediately visible to the untrained eye, like the human body:

-In retrospect, I probably could have saved myself some time in the video and reused the shapes from the previous exercise, but instead I got a little extra practice by creating a whole new set of 2D shapes to turn three dimensional.
+In retrospect, I probably could have saved myself some warm up time in the video and reused the shapes from the previous exercise, but instead I got a little extra practice by creating a whole new set of 2D shapes to turn three-dimensional.
 Whoops! 😅

 #5: 3D cutouts